Killjoy (musician)

-Killjoy DeSade (born Frank Anthony Pucci; November 4, 1969 – March 18, 2018) was an American musician, best known as the lead vocalist for the death metal band Necrophagia.
+Killjoy DeSade (born Frank Anthony Pucci; November 4, 1966 – March 18, 2018) was an American musician, best known as the lead vocalist for the death-metal band Necrophagia.

 Career

 Pucci founded Necrophagia in 1983, which first dissolved in 1990.
 Shortly after Necrophagia's dissolution, he formed his solo band and released Compelled by Fear in 1990.
-Pucci reformed Necrophagia in 1997 with Phil Anselmo, and performed with the band until his demise.
+Pucci reformed Necrophagia in 1997 with Phil Anselmo and performed with the band until his demise.
 Pucci was the only original member of Necrophagia until the band's end.

-He was the vocalist for the death metal/thrash metal band Cabal in 1990.
+He was the vocalist for the death-metal/thrash-metal band Cabal in 1990.
 Pucci participated in several side projects with Phil Anselmo, including Viking Crown and Eibon.
-He was the vocalist for the death metal band The Ravenous, which included Nuclear Assault bassist Dan Lilker and Death drummer Chris Reifert.
-Pucci also sang for the black metal band Wurdulak, Forlis and Enoch.
-He appears in the film August Underground's Mordum, released on video in 2003. and the film Opening The Mind, released in 2019.
+He was the vocalist for the death-metal band The Ravenous, which included Nuclear Assault bassist Dan Lilker and Death drummer Chris Reifert.
+Pucci also sang for the black-metal band Wurdulak, Forlis and Enoch.
+He appears in the films August Underground's Mordum, released on video in 2003, and Opening the Mind, released in 2019.

-On March 18, 2018, the band announced via their Facebook page that Killjoy had died.

 Personal life

-Pucci was born in East Liverpool, Ohio, the son of Frank Pucci and Constance (Crabtree) Keller-Orr.
+Pucci was born in East Liverpool, Ohio, the son of Frank Pucci and Constance "Crabtree" Keller-Orr.

 He had two sons and one daughter.

-Pucci died on March 18, 2018 from heart failure, in a local hospital in East Liverpool.
+On March 18, 2018, Pucci died from heart failure, in a local hospital in East Liverpool.
+Necrophagia announced his death via their Facebook page.